jmrossy/celo-web-wallet/README.md

 # Celo Web Wallet

-A lightweight, purely client-side browser-based wallet for the Celo network.
+A browser-based, mobile-friendly, self-sovereign wallet for the Celo network.

-Ideal for conveniently handling small 'hot' wallets for day-to-day use or creating disposable wallets for one-time use.
+Ideal for managing small 'hot' wallets or Celo wallets on Ledger hardware.

+## Frequently Asked Questions

+See the [FAQ](FAQ.md) for more details about common questions.

-## Building and running on localhost
+## Building and running locally

 First install dependencies: